User friction can be a huge cause of churn, and if not handled properly can tank your SaaS product.

 For Structural Friction, friction via invisible hindrances when using your product

-User friction is one of the biggest challenges in user experience UX design.
-As products grow more and more competitive with each passing year, ensuring your product has minimal user friction is critical for long-term success.
-If you want to chat more with us on your user friction challenges, please book a call with our team today.
+Eliminating user friction is one of the biggest challenges in user experience UX design.
+As products grow more and more competitive with each passing year, ensuring your product has frictionless UX is critical for long-term success.
+Keeping on top of all types of user friction and reducing user friction is essential.
+If you want to learn more, check out these examples of user onboarding.